sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 We find ourselves in a world where we have machines that speak fluently dozens of languages, can do a wide variety of tasks like programming at a reasonable level, **and we have no idea how they do it!** This is a standard **mechanistic interpretability** (a.k.a. mech interp) pitch - a field that is trying to **express neural networks’ behaviours as human-understandable algorithms**, i.e. **reverse engineer** algorithms learned by a neural network (or a model, in short).
 The main motivation is that even though we know the exact form of computation being done by the model to transform the input (e.g. text prompt) to the output (e.g. text answer), we don’t know *why* this computation is doing what it’s doing, and this is a major concern from a standpoint of AI Safety.
 The model can perform the computation because it’s genuinely trained to perform the task well, or because it learned that doing the task well correlates with its other learned goals like gaining more power and resources.
 Without understanding the computation, we have no direct way of distinguishing between the two.

 The solution proposed by mechanistic interpretability is closely analogous to reverse engineering ordinary computer programs from their compiled binaries.
-In both cases, we have an intrinsically non-interpretable model of computation - a sequence of binary instructions performed on a string of 0s and 1s, and the (mathematical) function of the neural network's architecture applied with its learned parameters (weights). [[1]](#ref1) Programmers know that a natural way to think about computer programs is mapping ***variables*** into other variables (or new states of existing variables), starting from some pre-initialized state.
+In both cases, we have an intrinsically non-interpretable model of computation - a sequence of binary instructions performed on a string of 0s and 1s, and the (mathematical) function of the neural network's architecture applied with its learned parameters (weights)<d-footnote>This is a pretty important analogy to understand and you can read more about it in [this Anthropic post](https://transformer-circuits.pub/2022/mech-interp-essay/index.html)<d-cite key="Olah_2022"></d-cite> where it's explained better. </d-footnote>.
+Programmers know that a natural way to think about computer programs is mapping ***variables*** into other variables (or new states of existing variables), starting from some pre-initialized state.
 So, reverse engineering complied binaries boils down to (oversimplifying) identifying binary memory segments that correspond to variables, tracking how these segments change as the program is being executed, coming up with the explanations of the purpose of these variables, and ultimately arriving at the replication of the program source code - a sequence of human-understandable instructions.

 But what makes us think that the same is possible for neural networks, especially the ones as large as the current Large Language Models (LLMs)?
 In particular, why should we even expect that neural networks solve tasks similarly to humans, and thus adopt the same "variable-centered" model of computation?
 While the proof-of-existence for the first question appeared relatively early (see [Circuits thread by Chris Olah et al.](https://distill.pub/2020/circuits/zoom-in/)<d-cite key="olah2020zoom"></d-cite> for CNNs or a [more recent work by Neel Nanda et al.](https://arxiv.org/abs/2301.05217)<d-cite key="nanda2023progressmeasuresgrokkingmechanistic"></d-cite> for language models), the second question is a more general claim, and thus requires more general evidence.
 The first fundamental work that provided such evidence was the ["Towards Monosemanticity" paper by Anthropic](https://transformer-circuits.pub/2023/monosemantic-features)<d-cite key="bricken2023monosemanticity"></d-cite>, which introduced Sparse Autoencoders (SAEs) for interpreting the language models' activations.
 The activations are any intermediate state of the models' computation, such as residual stream, MLP layers etc. and can be seen as analogous to a program's memory state.
 And just as the program's memory state can be decomposed into variables, the **main purpose of SAEs is to decompose models' activations into features**.